RyotaBannai/Scala_Playground/akkaProjctroot/README.md

     - In other words, if you generate a second actor after a first actor has been terminated, then you will get multiple messages.
   - `Deregister` from watching another actor’s liveliness by using `context.unwatch(target)`:
     - This works even if `the terminated message` has already been enqueued in the mailbox; after calling `unwatch` no terminated message for that actor will be processed anymore.
+- `Interaction Patterns`:
+  - `Send Future result to self`: means literally `sending the Future result to self`.
+When the result is `Future`, `onComplete` is a common way to deal with asynchronous process, but in Actor system, doing so is not thread safe.
+Thus, use this pattern with `pipeToSelf` method.
+    - `pipeToSelf` wraps `Future[result]` to `result`, and send it to self mailbox, so that you doesn't have to handle `Future`.
+  - `Per session child Actor`:
+    - used when creating `Response` after collecting multiple answers from other actors.
+    - it's better to use `ask` if all you need is a single response with a timeout.
+    - As the protocol of the session `actor` is not a public API but rather `an implementation detail of the parent actor`, it may not always make sense to have an explicit protocol and adapt the messages of the actors that the session actor interacts with.
+For this use case it is possible to express that the actor can receive any message (`Any`).